arkig/spark-ec2/README.md

 You may change these versions or use pre-built distributions, but be aware of the dependencies between them and with the configuration files in [./templates](./templates).

 `rpms` and `extra` are generic modules.
 These allow you to further customise the cluster at deployment time without code changes.
-For example, install extra RPMs, install additional R libraries, install an entirely new module, etc...
+For example, install extra RPMs, install additional R libraries, install an entirely new module, upload (and even run) a Spark application, etc...

 **Aside**: In theory, it should also be possible to do this at image build time if you add an appropriate file provisioner in the packer configuration.

 ### Data Science Software